Balanced literacy

-Balanced literacy is a theory of teaching reading and writing the English language that arose in the 1990s and has a variety of interpretations.
-For some, balanced literacy strikes a balance between whole language and phonics and puts an end to the so called "reading wars".
-Others say balanced literacy, in practice, usually means the whole language approach to reading.
+Balanced literacy is an approach to teaching reading and writing the English language that arose in the 1990s and has a variety of interpretations.
+Its proponents state that balanced literacy strikes a compromise between whole language and phonics, ending the conflict between the two teaching styles.
+Critics state that balanced literacy, in practice usually is synonymous with the whole language approach to reading.

-Some proponents of balanced literacy say it uses research-based elements of comprehension, vocabulary, fluency, phonemic awareness and phonics and includes instruction in a combination of the whole group, small group and 1:1 instruction in reading, writing, speaking and listening with the strongest research-based elements of each.
-They go on to say that the components of a balanced literacy approach include many different strategies applied during reading and writing workshops.
+Balanced literacy uses research-based elements of comprehension, vocabulary, fluency, phonemic awareness and phonics and includes instruction in a combination of the whole group, small group and 1:1 instruction in reading, writing, speaking and listening with the strongest research-based elements of each.
+Proponents say that the components of a balanced literacy approach include many different strategies applied during reading and writing workshops.

-On the other hand, critics say balanced literacy, like whole language, is a meaning-based approach that when implemented does not include the explicit teaching of sound-letter relationships as provided by systematic phonics.
-Also, it is reasonably effective only for children to whom learning to read comes easily, which is less than half of students.
+On the other hand, critics say balanced literacy, like whole language, is a meaning-based approach that when implemented does not include the explicit teaching of sound-letter relationships as provided by systematic phonics and Structured literacy.
+And that it is effective only for children to whom learning to read comes easily, which is less than half of students.

-Research has shown balanced literacy to be less effective than a phonics-based curriculum.
-The rejection of balanced literacy in favor of phonics education was a key component in the Mississippi Miracle of increased academic performance across the Southern United States in the 2010s and 2020s.